grahamwills/ZeeZeeSheet/data/luna.rst

  - **Effect**: Until the end of the battle, while in beast form, gain +2 to attack and damage against mooks and enemies of lower level

+Scout Form Reconnaissance -- Daily []
+ - **Retrospective Action**    -- DC 15/20/25
+ - Scout Form Background: **d4+1**
+ - *Normal success*: You gain a +4 bonus to initiative this battle.
+ - *Hard success*: As a free action at some point during the battle, you can grant one of your allies a re-roll on an attack roll or save.
+ - *Ridiculously hard success*: The GM chooses between giving you a re-roll at some point during the battle, or giving you a floating story-guide icon relationship result of 6 with a random icon.

 ---------------------------------------------------------------